The Lost Boy (memoir): Plot

 The book continues after the ending of the previous book, A Child Called "It" with David Pelzer, 9 years old, running away from his home in Daly City, California.
-He ends up in a bar, getting caught by a staff named Mark for stealing a quarter.
+He ends up in a bar, getting caught by a staff member named Mark for stealing a quarter.
 Mark calls the police while tricking David to stay by baiting him with a pizza.
 The police brings David to the police station while sharing a pizza Mark gave David before he left.
 David's father arrives to bring David home to his abusive mother, telling the police that David is just upset for not being allowed to ride his bicycle.
-David's teachers eventually contact the authorities, causing David to be put together with a social services worker named Ms. Gold.
+David's teachers eventually contact the authorities, causing David to be placed with a social services worker named Ms. Gold.
 Before the trial of whether or not to permanently remove him from his mother's custody, David becomes confused about whether he may have deserved the treatment his mother gave him.
 Ms. Gold, on the other hand, assures him it had nothing to do with him, and that his mother is sick.
-David eventually tells the truth of his mother, and becomes a permanent ward of the court, escaping from the abuse of his mother.
+David eventually tells the truth about his mother, and becomes a permanent ward of the court, escaping from the abuse of his mother.

 After the trial, he is put into a home under the care of a woman he calls Aunt Mary.
-He is admired by the other foster children for being able to steal and he is active and disruptive in this new setting.
+He is admired by the other foster children for being able to steal, and he is active and disruptive in this new setting.
 When his mother and brothers visit, she swears to David that she will get him back.
 Later, David meets his first 'permanent' foster parents---Lilian and Rudy Catanze.
 Following another visit from his mother, and the return of his broken bike, David is distraught.
 He decides to earn money to fix the bicycle by doing chores.
 Afterwards, he rides the repaired bicycle down the road where his old home is.
 His family sees him riding on the road, and contacts his foster family.